 6. Change the B.S. in Education, Business Education major to B.S. in Education, Business and Marketing Education major.
 McDougall moved approval of the name change in the major; McGowan seconded.
 McDougall explained that there are no public universities offering certification at this time; they are either certified in Business or Business Marketing.
 It was noted that a student would not be able to do the Marketing without the Business component.
-After discussion, it was agreed that in the University Studies Program course listing “Living System and Physical System” would be listed without course stipulations.
+After discussion, it was agreed that in the General Education Program course listing “Living System and Physical System” would be listed without course stipulations.
 With this change, the motion passed unanimously.

 7. Offer the B.S. in Human Environmental Studies: Child Development option off-campus.
 Prater asked Paula King to present the program proposal.
 King distributed copies of a memorandum that presented the rationale for approval to offer the B.S. in Human Environmental Studies: Child Development option off-campus.
 It was noted that because this is the last Academic Council meeting until fall, Human Environmental Studies presented this program to the Council, aware that more documentation needed to be completed.
 Approval to offer a four-year program would also need the support for an additional position.
 King explained that CBHE had granted permission to offer a two-year program in fall 2000.
 Subsequently, Three Rivers Community College also developed a similar program so Human Environmental Studies phased out their offering.
 Students who have enrolled in this program now need the four-year program.
 After discussion it was agreed to change the request from “one tenure-track” position to “one doctorally prepared position” (as enrollment can support), and that Extended Learning will fund the position as long as there is revenue to support it.
 Shaw noted that the two-year program was still offered on-campus but Southeast had given the two-year off-campus program to Three Rivers Community College and they have not been able to cover their classes.
 The new position would support the upper level courses needed for a four-year program.
 Because more paperwork needed to be prepared with regard to enrollment and financial projections, Prater made the motion to approve the program with the stipulation that when all the CBHE documents are completed, those materials would be circulated to Academic Council; Syler seconded.
 The motion passed unanimously.